freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ## Ok, so accessibility is a big deal.
 Now how do we implement it?

 That question, sadly, is harder to answer than it may seem.
-The Harry Potter quote at the top is there for a reason, and it's not my being an avid Fantasy reader.
+The Harry Potter quote at the top is there for a reason, and it's not my being an avid fantasy reader.

 As I stated above, accessibility is important for a large group of different people, each with their own needs.
 Making your website work for literally everyone is a large, on-going task.